boydjc/BattleoftheElements/README.md

-# RockPaperScissors
+# Battle of the Elements
-Rock Paper Scissors application made for The Odin Project
+Rock Paper Scissors like application made for The Odin Project